-In a further step towards interoperability KMIP 1.3 added a new Query Function, Client Registration Methods, which provides a client a means to determine which automated client registrations method(s) a KMIP server supports.
+The Query Function, Client Registration Methods, provides a client a means to determine which automated client registrations method(s) a KMIP server supports.
 Although a KMIP server is not required to support any automated registration method.
 Reflecting common usage for KMIP, all three of the scenarios described below discuss the use of X.509 certificates for trust establishment; other mechanisms may be used instead but are not described here.
 Similarly, all three scenarios describe the establishment of a mutually-authenticated TLS connection as the basis trusted exchange of KMIP messages, corresponding to the published KMIP authentication suite profiles; other authentication mechanisms can be used with KMIP, but are not described here.